-Next, I drop different quantities and students listen intently to try to name it.
+Next, I drop different quantities (while hidden behind the carrel) and students listen intently to try to name it.
 This feels like a game and I learn a lot about students’ thinking.
 For example, when I dropped 21 (two ten rods and one unit cube), a wrong answer of 23 or 25 was different than 201.
 Most answers are accurate though, during this quick activity.

-What else seems to be helping?
-Here’s a center I threw together that my students are loving!
-Other bonuses… it practically differentiates itself and gives me great information about my students’ thinking.
+2. Here’s a counting center I threw together that my students love!
+Bonus… it practically differentiates itself and gives me great information about students’ thinking.

-At the center, students had three dice, white boards, markers and socks (for erasing).
-Students could decide on their own if they wanted to roll two dice to get a 2-digit starting number, or three dice to get a 3-digit starting number.
+At the center, students have three dice, white boards, markers and socks (for erasing).
+First, students decide on their own if they want to roll two dice to get a 2-digit starting number, or three dice to get a 3-digit starting number.
 I was impressed with the choices students made for themselves.

 I circulated and checked students’ work as they made their number lists.
 Some of my strugglers needed the scafffold of hearing me ‘count on’ when they seemed stuck, and then were able to continue on their own.
 I asked some students to use another marker color to identify patterns or talk with a partner about patterns.
 This was great as students articulated patterns in the ones place throughout their lists.
 I challenged some fast finishers to roll a new number and count backwards by 2.
 I plan to keep this center going for a while and mix up what students are ‘counting by.’

-These card games have also helped us deepen our understanding of base ten!
+These games have also helped us deepen our understanding of base ten: